 Brandon has significant trial experience in both civil and criminal matters.
 On the civil side, Brandon’s recent trial experience includes a high-stakes, nearly 40-day, price-fixing trial in federal court involving the egg industry.
 On the criminal side, Brandon recently defended a tax lawyer accused of embezzling over $6 million from his own client.
 After a week-long trial in federal court, a jury found Brandon’s client not guilty on all counts.

-Before joining MNR, Brandon worked at a prominent antitrust boutique in Miami.
+Prior to joining MNR, Brandon worked at a prominent antitrust boutique in Miami.
 While there, he played a key role in the nation’s largest antitrust cases, representing plaintiffs and going up against some of the largest firms in the country.
 Before that, Brandon clerked for the Honorable James J. Brady of the Middle District of Louisiana.